-No greater dynamic shift happens at home than when kids are on a school break — whether it’s a week for the winter holidays or two months for summer.
+No greater dynamic shift happens at home than when kids are on a summer break.
 Families trade their daily school routine for the chaos of camps, long days at friends’ houses, road trips and sometimes TV marathons.
 This dynamic shift at home trickles down to the office in a variety of ways.

 While the kids may love being off from school, kids’ breaks never quite match up with work schedules.
 This affects working parents.